2 Cookin Mamas

 Calories: 180kcal | Carbohydrates: 35g | Protein: 6g | Fat: 2g | Saturated Fat: 0.2g | Polyunsaturated Fat: 0.4g | Monounsaturated Fat: 1g | Sodium: 293mg | Potassium: 48mg | Fiber: 1g | Sugar: 1g | Vitamin A: 1IU | Calcium: 8mg | Iron: 0.4mg

-This post has been updated and was first published on September 30, 2014.
+This post has been updated with better instructions and more helpful tips.
+It was first published on September 30, 2014.

 More Breads, Muffins & Donuts Recipes